 Neck fractures are usually caused by serious traumas such as traffic accidents, falls from high altitudes or shooting events.
 The fractures or dislocations caused by the cervical area traumas may result in paralyzed hands or feet or losing the control of the bladder.

-How to Treat Neck Fractures?
+How to Treat Cervical Vertebra Fractures?

 Any person suspected to have suffered neck fracture should be moved as minimally as possible and an ambulance should be called for them immediately.
 The wounded person should be carried to a hospital without any movement.
 However, in such cases the patient should not be carried if they are unconscious, since any movement may put pressure on the nerves surrounding the fractured area, which may lead to paralysis or even death.
 The location of the fracture and the damages on the tissues should be identified by using cervical direct graph,